nhoizey/nicolas-hoizey.com/src/articles/2017/07/27-so-long-disqus-hello-webmentions/2017-07-27-so-long-disqus-hello-webmentions.md

 Also, I should group mentions by type.
 Likes, for example, can be take much less space in the page.
 Aaron Gustafson grouped mentions by type [on his blog](https://www.aaron-gustafson.com/notebook/your-site-should-be-a-pwa/#webmentions), but I'ld like to show them as [facepiles](https://indieweb.org/facepile), [like Drew McLellan](https://allinthehead.com/retro/378/implementing-webmentions#comments):

-{% respimg "webmention-facepiles.png", "Nice facepiles for likes and reposts on Drew McLellan's site.", "onehalf" %}
+{% respimg "webmention-facepiles.png", "Nice facepiles for likes and reposts on Drew McLellan's site.", "onehalf", page %}

 I also have issues with some avatars that come directly from Twitter, and are [really heavy](https://github.com/aarongustafson/jekyll-webmention_io/issues/24).
 The new version of Aaron's Jekyll plugin will allow me to define my own template, and use Cloudinary to resize and optimize these images.
 I have yet to try it, because I'm still using the old single file version, while the new one is now a gem.